u-boot/u-boot/doc/usage/environment.rst

     Ethernet is encapsulated/received over 802.1q
     VLAN tagged frames.

+    Note: This appears not to be used in U-Boot.
+See `README.VLAN`.

 bootpretryperiod
     Period during which BOOTP/DHCP sends retries.
     Unsigned value, in milliseconds.
 If not set, the period will